kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

   association.
-- **mcsd-controller** - A controller that syncs services across clusters and makes them available for multi-cluster service discovery (MCSD) and connectivitiy.
+- **mcsd-controller** - A controller that syncs services across clusters and makes them available for multi-cluster service discovery (MCSD) and connectivity.
 There may be multiple implementations, this doc describes expected common behavior.

 We propose a new CRD called `ServiceExport`, used to specify which services